Skip to content

 cTrader allows typing and editing the text directly on the charts.

-Select the Text icon from the Instruments toolbar, click on the desired location on the chart, and type in the text.
+Select the Text icon from the Instruments toolbar, click the desired location on the chart, and type in the text.

 You can resize the text frame by dragging one of its corners or move the whole text object by dragging it over the chart.

-Change Color
+Change colour

-Delete Objects from the Chart
+Delete objects from the chart